anthonymiyoro/TelegramBot/README.md

-## Telegram Bot for businesses
+## Telegram Bot

-Answers context specific questions in English
+Answers context specific questions in English and does more functionality comig soon!!

+#### flask_server.py
+Makes sure the bot is working on a flask server.

+#### bot_brains.py
+Holds the replies that should come to a given user imput.